-1. Recommended Guidelines For Stream Buffers

-- a) Streams, natural surface springs, and seeps will be maintained in a natural condition so that the existing hydraulic regimen and State water quality standards can be maintained. - b) No buildings, structures, impervious surfaces, or activities requiring clearing or grading will be permitted in stream buffers, except for infrastructure uses, bikeways, and trails found to be necessary, unavoidable, and minimized by the Park and Planning Department environmental staff working closely with the utility or lead agency. - c) Sediment and erosion control facilities are allowed as a temporary use in unforested areas of the stream buffer when DPS finds that performance of the overall site sediment control system will be measurably improved by placement of a facility at that location.
-At a minimum, grading must be at least 25 feet from the stream bank, outside wetlands and their State-defined buffer, and outside forest and associated critical root zone areas. - d) Stormwater management (SWM) facilities are generally discouraged within stream buffers since, as a general rule, location of this permanent use within the buffer does not allow maximized accomplishment of all environmental management objectives for the stream buffer.
+- 1. Recommended Guidelines Ffor Stream Buffers (See Appendix E for guidance in determining stream types.) - a) Streams, natural surface springs, and seeps will be maintained in a natural condition so that the existing hydraulic regimen and State water quality standards can be maintained. - b) No buildings, structures, impervious surfaces, or activities requiring clearing or grading will be permitted in stream buffers, except for infrastructure uses, bikeways, and trails found to be necessary, unavoidable, and minimized by the Park and Planning Department and Department of Parks environmental staff working closely with the utility or lead agency. - c) Sediment and erosion control facilities are allowed as a temporary use in unforested areas of the stream buffer when DPS finds that performance of the overall site sediment control system will be measurably improved by placement of a facility at that location.
+At a minimum, grading must be at least 25 feet from the stream bank, outside wetlands and their State-defined buffer, and outside forest and associated critical root zone areas. - d) Stormwater management (SWM) facilities are generally discouraged within stream buffers since, as a general rule, location of this permanent use within the buffer does not allow maximized accomplishment of -all environmental management objectives for the stream buffer.
 However, maximized long-term effectiveness of SWM facilities is also an important objective of an overall stream protection strategy, and must be considered together with the buffer objectives in siting decisions.
 As a general rule, minimized buffer intrusions are allowed for construction of suitable SWM facilities or non-erosive storm drain outfalls, and unavoidable and consolidated sanitary sewer connections.